nukesz/kafka-spring-boot/event-driven-communication/README.md

 # Event Driver Communication

 This is our "Hello Kafka" example where we learn more about the basic topics in kafka.
-I tried to document and describe all the classes and methods, so start in the [kafka](src/main/java/com/github/nukesz/kafka) folder.
+I tried to document and describe the most interesting classes and methods, so please start in the [kafka](src/main/java/com/github/nukesz/kafka) folder.

 ```sh
 # Start kafka